COSC3020/mergesort-ross223/README.md

 markdown file.

 This implementationg of merge sort has 3 compnents:
-Outer for loop, inner for loop, and merge.
+Outer for loop, inner while loop, and merge.

-The outer for loop runs while size < the array length, and since size is double each time, this is reminicent of log(n).
+Since the merge function contains a in essence a loop we can analyze the worst case scenerio by using loop logic.
+Ex: a loop inside a loop is equivilant to n*n.

-The inner for loop runs while start < the array length, and start is incremented by 2 times size each iteration so in the worst case this runs n/2 times.
+The outer for loop runs while size < the array length, and the inner while loop runs when j < the array length.
+Since size is doubled each iteration and j is incremented by size, these loops are reminicent of an exponential, which results in log(n) run time.

 The final piece is merge which has 2 loops.
-The while loop runs while i <= mid and j <= end.
-Since we are looking at the worst case scenerio, we need the inner loop to run as many times as possible so this loop will run when j <= end, so n/2 times.
+The outer while loop runs while i is less then j or essentially n/size times as it runs once for each array needing to be "merged".
+As we are analyzing the worst case scenerio, the inner loop will run essentially every time as no elements are sorted in our array.
+This results in the inner for loop running as long as k <= size + j - 1 and since k is incremented by 1 each time, it will run size + j - 1 times.
+Size and j are both elements of O(n) so this loop will run O(n) times in the wost case.
-The inner loop will run when

-Therefore for an unsorted array, the worst case scenerio is O(nlog(n)) which means a tight bound is $\Theta (nlog(n))$
+Now we multiply our run times together to get the wost case which results in $\Theta (n^2log(n))$ as our worst case runtime.